deemalf/APT-Matrix/README.md

 ## Future Development

 While the current focus is on Middle Eastern APT groups, the goal is to incrementally expand this matrix to cover APTs from other regions, enhancing its value as a global OSINT resource.
-Contributions to this project are welcome to help achieve this vision.

 ## Acknowledgments